ryanallen/dharma/docs/collection-1-words-of-the-buddha--kangyur/volume-1-discipline--vinayavastu/book-1-going-forth--pravrajyavastu/README.md

 He is then told:

 "Listen, venerable [newly ordained monk's name].
-As for medicines, it is preferable that you find an herbal decoction suitable.[^new]--The "herbal decoction" represents the most basic of the four allowable supports for the monastic life (catvāraḥ pratyayāḥ): robes, alms food, lodging, and medicines.
-These four supports define the minimal material basis for renunciant life.-- If one abides by that, the monk who has gone forth and been ordained in the well-proclaimed Dharma and Vinaya will be a genuine monk.
-Will you, [newly ordained monk's name], delight in living by herbal decoctions for so long as you live?"
+As for shelter, it is preferable that you find shelter at the [foot of a tree](../../../../GLOSSARY.md#foot-of-a-tree) suitable.
+If one abides by that, one will be a genuine monk who has gone forth and been ordained in the well-proclaimed [Dharma](../../../../GLOSSARY.md#dharma) and [Vinaya](../../../../GLOSSARY.md#vinaya).
+Will you, [newly ordained monk's name], delight in living in shelter at the [foot of a tree](../../../../GLOSSARY.md#foot-of-a-tree) for so long as you live?"

 The newly ordained monk responds: